Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T)

 Pathways – For Participants

 The Pathways program is designed to support individuals who are receiving Temporary Assistance for Needy Families (TANF) in their pursuit of self-sufficiency.
 Pathways offers opportunities for job readiness training, makes available supportive services to address client identified barriers, and provides one-on-one client advocacy.
+This program is a group of interconnected services designed to assist participants in defining goals that lead them to sustainability and economic independence.

 How can I enroll in the Pathways program?